Affiq/Gamelog/MainMenu/Readme.md

 ```

 <h2> Console Compatibility </h2>
 As we mentioned before, we can now easily change the player menu now that the visibility is binded to the screen state.
 UIs on screen which involve a series of mouse clicks can be highly convoluted for console players.
 However, the same menu can now be controlled by a controller without dragging a cursor by listening for a gamepad input.
+In this case, when a gamepad user presses on the A-Button, the screen should switch to the Level Select menu.

 ```
 local UIS = game:GetService("UserInputService")      -- Call the user input service to detect gamepad input

 -- Back function:
-local LevelSelectControllerBind = Enum.KeyCode.ButtonA     -- Create a simple reference to the user pressing the A button on the gamepad
+local LevelSelectControllerBind = Enum.KeyCode.ButtonA     -- Create a simple comparator value for the user pressing the A button on the gamepad

 UIS.InputBegan:Connect(function(input,gameprocessed)    -- Bind the user input to a logic block that determines what key the user has pressed and what actions to take
 	if gameprocessed then return end